liquidboy/X/README.md

 * Services.*
 * Extensions.*

+The following components are created as Extensions using the "App Extensibility Framework" recently introduced into Windows 10 in unveiled at Build2016

+These extensions will be built out over time

+* AWS
+* Azure
+* Backgrounds
+* Facebook
+* Flickr
+* GitX
+* JsRTChakraCoreX
+* Office365
+* OneDriveX
+* Twitter

+There are 2 demonstration applications that pull all the above components together

-And implementing them in a demo app "X.Browser" ..
+* "X.Browser" ..
 Which is a demonstration browser application, that lets you browse web pages, media content, filesystem...

-A second demo app was created "X.Player" which is a more light weight, < 30MB footprint, that is used solely to load extensions and a single view (not multiple views in tabs which the browser does)
+* "X.Player" which is a more light weight, < 30MB footprint, that is used solely to load extensions and a single view (not multiple views in tabs which the browser does)

 ![X.Browser 001](https://pbs.twimg.com/media/Cc3G7ufUUAQS6qK.jpg:large)